hazelgrove/hazelnut-dynamics-agda/README.md

 ## Prelude and Datatypes

-These files give definitions and syntactic sugar for common elements of type theory (sum types, products, sigmas, etc.) and data structures (natural numbers and lists) that are used pervasively throughout the rest of the development.
+These files give definitions and syntactic sugar for common elements of type theory (sum types, products, sigmas, etc.) and natural numbers that are used pervasively throughout the rest of the development.

 - [Nat.agda](Nat.agda)
 - [Prelude.agda](Prelude.agda)